displaynameroblox/local-manager-library/docs/API.md

 # 📚 Local Manager Library - API Documentation

-Complete API reference for the Local Manager Library.
+*keep in mind, any new stuff might not be here or not well documented* Complete API reference for the Local Manager Library.

 ## Table of Contents